mattcone/static-guide/content/chapter-8-implementing-version-control.md

 ### Pulling the Changes to Our Computer

-GitHub's instance of our repository has the changes we just merged, but our computer's instance doesn't.
+GitHub's version of our repository has the changes we just merged, but our computer's instance doesn't.
 We need to pull the changes from GitHub to our computer's instance of our repository.
 We can do this with GitHub Desktop.

 In GitHub Desktop, switch to the `main` branch.
 Click **Current Branch** and select `main`, as shown below.